coolnether123/shelteredmodmanager/documentation/SETTINGS.md

 Notes
 -----
 - Types supported: string, int, float, bool
-- default.json contains all defaults
+- default.json contains all defaults for the mod
-- user.json includes only keys that differ from defaults
+- user.json includes only keys that differ from defaults that the user assigns
 - Effective settings = defaults overridden by user values

 Mod API Usage